 Cluster and Primary Logic Unit

 The design of TDengine is based on the assumption that any hardware or software system is not 100% reliable and that no single node can provide sufficient computing and storage resources to process massive data.
-Therefore, since day one, TDengine has been designed as a natively distributed system, with high-reliability architecture.
+Therefore, since day one, TDengine has been designed as a natively distributed system, with high-reliability architecture, and can be scaled out easily.
 Hardware failure or software failure of a single, or even multiple servers will not affect the availability and reliability of the system.
-At the same time, through node virtualization and automatic load-balancing technology, TDengine can make the most efficient use of computing and storage resources in heterogeneous clusters to reduce hardware resource needs, significantly.
+At the same time, through node virtualization and automatic load-balancing technology, TDengine can make the most efficient use of computing and storage resources in heterogeneous clusters to reduce hardware resource needs significantly.

 Primary Logic Unit